gilesvangruisen/try-component/README.md

 }
 ```

+The result is a new, wrapped component you can use in place of the previous one.

-Similarly, `tryComponentFactory` is a curried equivalent of `tryComponent` with the following signature:
+The API also exposes a separate function, `tryComponentFactory`, which is simply a curried equivalent of `tryComponent` with the following signature:

 ```
 (errorHandler) -> (Component) -> (WrappedComponent)
 ```

+…making it easy to define a single `tryComponent` function to wrap multiple components with a common global or ad-hoc error handler.

 ## Example